-Watch the videos below to see how the Feed Ad Builder work in the Editor and in the Generator.
+Watch the videos below to see how the Feed Ad Builder works in the Editor and in the Generator.

-Remember that automation doesn’t eliminate human and manual intervention in the production process, but it reduces the time spent on repetitive tasks, helping you with your brand marketing.
-This allows teams to focus more on the ideation and design stages.
+Remember that ad creative automation doesn’t eliminate human and manual intervention in the production process, but it reduces the time spent on repetitive tasks, helping you focus more on the ideation and design stages.

 Ultimately, it’s not about doing things better but doing things smarter.